-The college is using a ‘blended learning’ approach.
+When college reopens, we will use a ‘blended learning’ approach.
 This means that as many lessons as possible will be taught in person on campus, but there will also be lessons taught online.
-As a college we have considerable experience and expertise in blended learning and have taught some courses in this way for a number of years.
+As a college we have considerable experience and expertise in blended learning and have taught some courses in this way for several years.

 I'm worried about my mental health

 It’s understandable that you may be anxious about coming into college after lockdown.
 If you’re worried about your mental health, the following resources can be useful:

 I have a specific question that I would like to discuss

 In the first instance we would urge all students to speak to their tutor.
 In addition, the Department for Education’s Coronavirus Helpline is available to answer questions regarding education.
 Students and parents can contact this helpline on 0800 046 8687 (opening hours 8am-6pm Mon-Fri).